We Brits love hierarchy. I have to say, I like to feel a

 white villages.
 It clings to the mountain, offering a stunning view

-Gibraltar towards North Africa.
+across the countryside to Gibraltar towards North Africa.
 He

 recently launched a new business venture and invited the village’s ex-pat